-7.04 Emergency Alterations Wetland Edge Requirements
+7.04 Wetland Edge Requirements

-- A. Applicants should refer to Rule 9.01 for requirements to obtain authorization for an emergency alteration. - B. Applicants who are not considered an appropriate official of a town, city, state or federal agency or public utility responsible for correcting problems which arise on an emergency basis and pose an imminent threat to the public health and safety should contact the CRMC for consideration of individual emergency situations. - A. Depiction on Site Plans All site plans must accurately depict the following freshwater wetland edges as follows: - 1) The edge of any swamp, marsh, bog; pond, emergent or submergent plant community, shrub or forested wetland, or any special aquatic site; - 2) The edge of any river, stream, intermittent stream, area subject to flooding or area subject to storm flowage: - 3) The edge of any fifty-foot (50') perimeter wetland; - 4) The edge of any one hundred foot (100') or two hundred foot (200') riverbank wetland; - 5) The edge and elevation of any flood plain and the limit of any floodway (Note: The CRMC may grant an exception to this requirement when a) pre-determined 100-year flood elevations are not available from published sources including previous engineering studies; and b) when a Registered Professional Engineer provides clear and convincing documented evidence that the project site is above any probable 100-year flood elevation); and - 6) The name of any surface or flowing water body or any other wetland where applicable. - B. Delineation of Wetland Edges Each wetland edge shall be identified on the property as follows: - 1) The wetland edge shall be flagged with sequentially numbered or lettered flags.
+- A. Depiction on Site Plans All site plans must accurately depict the following freshwater wetland edges as follows: - 1) The edge of any swamp, marsh, bog; pond, emergent or submergent plant community, shrub or forested wetland, or any special aquatic site; - 2) The edge of any river, stream, intermittent stream, area subject to flooding or area subject to storm flowage; - 3) The edge of any fifty-foot (50') perimeter wetland; - 4) The edge of any one hundred foot (100') or two hundred foot (200') riverbank wetland; - 5) The edge and elevation of any flood plain and the limit of any floodway (Note: The CRMC may grant an exception to this requirement when a) pre-determined 100-year flood elevations are not available from published sources including previous engineering studies; and b) when a Registered Professional Engineer provides clear and convincing documented evidence that the project site is above any probable 100-year flood elevation); and - 6) The name of any surface or flowing water body or any other wetland where applicable. - B. Delineation of Wetland Edges Each wetland edge shall be identified on the property as follows: - 1) The wetland edge shall be flagged with sequentially numbered or lettered flags.
 Flags must be placed at the wetland edge in sufficient numbers to clearly identify the edge.
-The distance between flags must allow for adequate visibility from one flag to another; - 2) The wetland edge shall be surveyed and recorded on a site plan showing the locations and numbers/letters of the flags corresponding with those flags at the site. - 3) Field delineation of wetland edges may not be required in the following instances: - a) The wetland has well-defined edges, provided that the edges are otherwise accurately located, depicted and labeled on the site plans; - b) The proposed project will be sited in an already disturbed area, and sufficient fixed references are available to allow for on-site confirmation of wetland edges (in such cases, depiction on site plans of approximate wetland edges will be acceptable); or - c) The wetland is on adjacent or nearby property, provided that the depiction of wetland edges on the site plans submitted pursuant to this Rule is based on best available mapping or other reliable information and sufficient fixed references are available to allow for onsite confirmation.
+The distance between flags must allow for adequate visibility from one flag to another; - 2) The wetland edge shall be surveyed and recorded on a site plan showing the locations and numbers/letters of the flags corresponding with those flags at the site. - 3) Field delineation of wetland edges may not be required in the following instances: - a) The wetland has well-defined edges, provided that the edges are otherwise accurately located, depicted and labeled on the site plans; - b) The proposed project will be sited in an already disturbed area, and sufficient fixed references are available to allow for on-site confirmation of wetland edges (in such cases, depiction on site plans of approximate wetland edges will be acceptable); or - c) The wetland is on adjacent or nearby property, provided that the depiction of wetland edges on the site plans submitted pursuant to this Rule is based on best available mapping or other reliable information and sufficient fixed references are available to allow for onsite confirmation. - 4) Field delineation of the edges of rivers, streams, areas subject to storm flowage, areas of land within 50 feet (perimeter wetlands), riverbank wetlands or floodplains is not required.

-- 4) Field delineation of the edges of rivers, streams, areas subject to storm flowage, areas of land within 50 feet (perimeter wetlands), riverbank wetlands or floodplains is not required. - C. Use of Global Position System (GPS) technology to delineate wetland edges is permissible only if GPS results are at least as accurate as a ground survey.
+C. Use of Global Position System (GPS) technology to delineate wetland edges is permissible only if GPS results are at least as accurate as a ground survey.
 The use of GPS must be so noted on site plans, and the CRMC reserves the right to require a standard ground survey.

-7.05 Extension and Modification of Determinations or Permits Already IssuedAdditional Site Work
+7.05 Additional Site Work